Liberating Voices/Liberating Minds Institute

-LVLM is the publications and professional development project of The Brotherhood/Sister Sol.
-It offers training and resources to educators, youth workers, schools and community organizations committed to practicing education that transforms minds, lives and communities.
+LVLM is the publications and professional development project of The Brotherhood/Sister Sol, and is designed for school and community based educators: teachers, youth workers, organizers, program directors, principals.
 Over 2000 people (ages 15-60+) working in over 250 different spaces have experienced LVLM.
 Participants give high ratings for its quality, accessibility and influence.

 The institute includes workshops and trainings for educators to:

 - Deepen their understanding of the important social issues facing Black and Latino/a youth

 - Learn pedagogical strategies for supporting the academic and social development of these youth

 - Expand his/her own knowledge of Pan African and Latino history and culture.
 Our workshop series is an interactive training that provides a virtual Bro/Sis experience.